 Note: in addition to the online submission, some departments normally require a physical copy for the department or for the advisor to be submitted for binding, however, submission of hard copies for binding has been suspended/waived effective March 18th until further notice.

 After a processing period (6-8 weeks), a digital copy of the deposited document will be available as open access in the University of Windsor Scholarship@UWindsor digital insitutional repository as well as in ProQuest (theses and dissertations only).
 If a thesis, major paper, or dissertation contains material which needs to be withheld temporarily from the public or the community of scholars for a variety of valid reasons (e.g. publication pending, patent pending, etc.), the candidate and their research supervisor(s) may request a period of withholding from circulation as follows:

 - up to 1 year with good cause, as determined by the Faculty of Graduate Studies;

 - more than 1 year: requires explicit approval by the Dean of Graduate Studies - contact the Faculty of Graduate Studies if you believe you have reasons to request an initial withholding period for more than 1 year.

-- when completing the online pdf submission the student must select the 'delayed release' option instead of "immediate release" and indicate the requested delayed period (6 months or 1 year)
+- when submitting the PDF copy (Step 2 of the deposit), the student must select 'delayed release' under "Publishing option" instead of "immediate release" and indicate the requested delayed period (6 months or 1 year); and

-Note that during the embargo period the full-text of your major paper, thesis or dissertation will not be publicly available, however, a brief record of your thesis will be posted on the web including the abstract.
+Note that during the embargo period the full-text of your major paper, thesis or dissertation will not be publicly available, however, a brief record will be posted on the web including the abstract.

 For questions, contact the Graduate Studies Office.